philipnewcomer/rpi-temperature-monitor-daemon/README.md

 # Raspberry Pi Temperature Monitor Daemon

-Monitor the temperature at a remote location using a Raspberry Pi.
+*Monitor the temperature at a remote location using a Raspberry Pi*

-This repo contains the daemon that is run on a cron job on a Raspberry Pi, which reads the temperature sensor, and sends the temperature in an HTTP request to the remote URL where it will be recorded.
+This repo contains the daemon counterpart to the [Temperature Monitor Server](https://github.com/philipnewcomer/rpi-temperature-monitor-server).

+The daemon is a PHP script which is run on a cron job on a Raspberry Pi, which reads the temperature sensor, and sends the temperature in an HTTP request to the remote URL where it is recorded by the [server](https://github.com/philipnewcomer/rpi-temperature-monitor-server).

 ## Raspberry Pi Setup